kotogavr/kotogavr-blog/src/content/blog/how-to-make-passwordless-auth.md

   end
 ```

-As we now have a Current helper now we know who is this current user and whose session we should destroy.
+As we now have a Current helper, we know who this current user is and whose session we should destroy.

-Now let's write a simple Logout button right in our index#home page.
+Now let's write a simple logout button right on our index#home page.

 ```ruby
 # views/home/index.html.erb